Shinigami526/exercise/README.md

 ```

 Then open [http://localhost:9000/](http://localhost:9000/) to see your app.<br>
-When you’re ready to deploy to production, create a minified bundle with `yarn build:dev`.
+When you’re ready to deploy to production, create a minified bundle with `yarn build:prod`.
+when you’re ready to deploy to development, bundle with `yarn build:dev`.